tddg/ds5110-spring23/project.md

 Send the pdf of your final report on Canvas.

-With your consent, we will post your recording videos on the course webpage as a final showcase of your achievement at the end of this semester! 😊
+With your consent, we will post your recordings on the course webpage as a final showcase of your achievement at the end of this semester! 😊